Kiermaier's walk-off single in 10th lifts Rays past Jays | Sports-Games

 Kiermaier's walk-off single in 10th lifts Rays past Jays

-Pinch hitter Kevin Kiermaier lined a walk-off single in the 10th inning as the Tampa Bay Rays cooled off sizzling Toronto, edging the Blue Jays 2-1 on Saturday in St. Petersburg, Fla.
+Pinch hitter Kevin Kiermaier lined a walk-off single in the 10th inning as the Tampa Bay Rays cooled off sizzling Toronto, snapping the Blue Jays' six-game win streak with a 2-1 win on Saturday in St. Petersburg, Fla.
 Locked in a 1-1 game and with Manuel Margot placed on second base to start the bottom of the 10th, Yoshi Tsutsugo grounded out to second to advance Margot to third.
 Reliever Anthony Bass (1-1) intentionally walked Ji-Man Choi.
 Kiermaier, on the first pitch, then stroked a clean single in front of left fielder Lourdes Gurriel Jr. for the win.

 Reliever Anthony Banda (1-0) induced a double play to end the top of the frame with the go-ahead runner on third.
 Rays opener Aaron Slegers fired four hitless innings, with five strikeouts, and would have faced the minimum 12 batters if not for a leadoff fielding error by second baseman Brandon Lowe in the top of the third.